Professor Mark Harris

 Chikungunya virus (CHIKV) is a mosquito-transmitted virus that has re-emerged over the past decade to cause large epidemics across the globe.
 The virus causes fever, rash, arthritis and can sometimes be fatal.
 The biology of CHIKV is poorly understood and our studies focus on one of the viral proteins, nsP3, which has a number of characteristics in common with HCV NS5A.
 Ongoing projects are seeking to characterise the functions of each of the three domains of nsP3 by mutagenesis in the context of infectious CHIKV and analysis of virus replication in both human and mosquito cells – these studies have revealed intriguing host specific phenotypes.
 We are also using a range of cutting-edge techniques such as proteomics, iCLIP and super-resolution microscopy to identify host cell proteins or RNAs that interact with nsP3 and characterise the effects of nsP3 on the morphology of infected cells.

-We are also collaborating with researchers in Brazil to screen novel compounds derived from natural products for antiviral activity, particularly against CHIKV but also other important arboviruses such as Dengue and ZIKA.
+We are also collaborating with researchers in Brazil to screen novel compounds derived from natural products for antiviral activity, particularly against CHIKV but also other important viruse such as SARS-CoV-2.

 Ebolavirus